|A Q & A with Keith J. Grant

 Can you talk a bit about how responsive design has changed the way we use CSS?

 With responsive design, we learn to find more general solutions to our design needs.
 We have to accommodate these variations in the browser environment.
 Instead of putting pixels precisely where we want them, we provide a system of rules, and trust the browser to work out the details for us.
 This doesn’t mean we need to be less precise in our designs, but it does mean our designs need to account for more possibilities.
+Meeting these needs are crucial to this process, and that is why many businesses who are looking to create a new website for their brand, or updating their old one, tend to look for web design companies like Plenty of Pixels Web Design in Winston-Salem to help build them the most-effective website that they can.
 CSS is an abstract language, but until the rise of responsive design, we tended to avoid that abstraction.
 Now we have to embrace it.

 It sounds like the challenges are becoming more device/technically oriented.
 Does this mean the classical designer needs to become more technical, or do front-end devs need to pick up the design slack?